daixque/proxyconf/README.md

 Then proxyconf exports environment variable 'http_proxy', 'https_proxy' and 'ftp_proxy' based on your system preference.

-If you want to other proxy, use 'add' and 'use' command.
+If you want to use other proxy, use 'add' and 'use' command.

     $ proxyconf add other other.proxy.com:8080
     $ proxyconf use other

-'add' command create new proxy setting, and 'use' command exports environment variables.
+'add' command creates new proxy setting, and 'use' command exports environment variables.
 You can check out proxy settings already added using 'list' and 'info' command.

     $ proxyconf list